WriterArtistCoder/DiscordBot/README.md

 # DiscordBot
+This bot manages the 🤮🤮🤮🤮 [Discord](http://discordapp.com) channel run by `WriterArtistCoder#6032`.

-## importing project into eclipse
+## Import project into Eclipse

-clone the project
+1. Clone the project

-import as existing maven project
+2. Import as existing Maven project

-run maven clean and maven install
+3. Run `maven clean` and `maven install`

-## Running Program from command line:
+## Running program

-Open the terminal in your project folder and run one of the following commands:
+Open the command line in your project folder and run the following command:

-With default user:

 `mvn clean compile exec:java`

-With specific user:

-`mvn clean compile exec:java -Dexec.args="Keith"`